-- 18. In an attempt to close the marketplace of ideas at Florida's public universities to viewpoints that are not endorsed by the State of Florida, S.B.
+17. In an attempt to close the marketplace of ideas at Florida's public universities to viewpoints that are not endorsed by the State of Florida, S.B.
 266 and the Regulations impose viewpoint-based restrictions on speech in violation of the First Amendment.
 This state-sponsored viewpoint discrimination, accompanied by S.B.
 266's and Regulation 9.016's overbroad and vague language, inhibits academic freedom.
 Together, S.B.
-266 and the Regulations have left instructors and students fearful for the future of not only education, but also free thought and democracy in Florida. - Regulation 9.016 are vague and overbroad in violation of the First Amendment.
+266 and the Regulations have left instructors and students fearful for the future of not only education, but also free thought and democracy in Florida.

-Regulation 9.016, for example, purports to define key terms in S.B.
-266, like "political or social activism," but its expansive definitions prohibit, for example, "any activity organized with a purpose of effecting or preventing change to a government policy, action, or function, or any activity intended to achieve a desired result related to social issues."
-(Emphases added).
-Because the definitions are so broad, the faculty and students who are subject to the law and the administrators who must enforce it are not on notice as to what activity is prohibited (or what is permitted).
+18. Part of this fear stems from the fact that S.B.
+266 and Regulation 9.016 are vague and overbroad in violation of the First Amendment.
+Although Regulation 9.016, for example, purports to define key terms in S.B.
+266, like "political or social activism," the definitions are expansive, prohibiting, for example, "any activity organized with a purpose of effecting or preventing change to a government policy, action, or function, or any activity intended to achieve a desired result related to social issues," (emphasis added).
+Because the definitions are so broad, the faculty and students who are subject to, and the administrators who must enforce, the law are not on notice as to what activity is prohibited (or what is permitted).
 As a result, professors are self-censoring out of fear of running afoul of S.B.
 266, and students are concerned about speaking openly on campus out of fear that certain conversations could violate the law.

-20. By enforcing S.B.
+19. By enforcing S.B.
 266 and the Regulations in a way that limits students, faculty members, and staff from accessing or observing different perspectives that they may disagree with or find uncomfortable, Defendants have also violated section 1004.097(3)(f) of Florida's Campus Free Expression Act.
 The Florida Legislature amended the Campus Free Expression Act in 2021 to include an anti-shield provision in order "to protect the expression of diverse viewpoints at Florida College System [] institutions and state universities."
 Section 1004.097 creates a cause of action against a public institution of higher education when that institution "shield[s] students, faculty, or staff from expressive activities."
 An individual is shielded from expressive activities when their "access to, or observation of, ideas and opinions that they may find uncomfortable, unwelcome, disagreeable, or offensive," is limited.
-Protected under this law is an individual's "lawful oral and written communication of ideas,
+Protected under this law is an individual's "lawful oral and written communication of ideas, including . . . faculty research, lectures, writing, and commentary, whether published or unpublished."
+By allowing discussions of only those viewpoints that the State agrees with, Defendants are shielding faculty members, students, and staff in violation of section 1004.097(3)(f).